nathanhleung/slop-loader/README.md

     const nextConfig: NextConfig = {
       // ...
       typescript: {
-        // This is necessary for builds to work, if you're generating `.ts` or `.tsx` files
+        // This is necessary for builds to work, if you're generating `.ts` or `.tsx` files.
+        // However, this can be omitted in dev mode.
         ignoreBuildErrors: true,
       },
       webpack: (config) => {